Android 3DS SDK

 ProGuard rules

 This section is relevant to application providers that use the R8 compiler to optimise and obfuscate their source code and app resources.
-The Ravelin 3DS SDK source code is obfuscated with the help of the R8 compiler.
-To avoid additional obfuscation/optimisation/shrinking please add the following keep rules to your ProGuard configuration file ProGuard rules.
+In case you’re using the R8 compiler, there are no additional requirements.
+The compiler will take care of merging the SDK ProGuard keep rules.
+In case you’re using a different indexing tool, please add the following ProGuard rules to your ProGuard configuration file manually.
 Ignoring these keep rules may lead to potential errors.

 Recommendations for the integrator